Father of the House: Germany

 The Alterspräsident then greets the present members and delivers the first programmatic speech.
 After appointing members to write down notes, the identity, affiliation to parties or factions and number of members is checked.
 The largest faction usually is asked who they propose as candidate for president, and according to another tradition, this candidate is then elected without much controversy.
-After supervising the election of the President of the Bundestag the Alterspräsident immediately yields his power to the elected president who, after receiving congratulations, takes over.
-The newly elected president will in turn supervise the elections of the Vice Presidents who form the Presidium of the Bundestag that organizes parliament sessions.
+After supervising the election of the president of the Bundestag the Alterspräsident immediately yields his power to the elected president who, after receiving congratulations, takes over.
+The newly elected president will in turn supervise the elections of the vice presidents who form the Presidium of the Bundestag that organizes parliament sessions.
 Usually, each recognized faction proposes a candidate that is elected without much controversy.
 Since 2017, none of over 40 AfD candidates has been elected as Bundestags-Vizepräsident, though, while some state parliaments have elected an AfD vice president.
 In addition, the factions appoint members for the Ältestenrat, the Council of Elders of the Bundestag, which organizes the parliament work behind the scenes.

-The rules of order of the Bundestag also state that the Alterspräsident shall preside over sessions of the Bundestag at any given time during a legislative period, if the whole Presidium (i.e. the President and the Vice Presidents of the Bundestag) is altogether unable to perform its duties.
+The rules of order of the Bundestag also state that the Alterspräsident shall preside over sessions of the Bundestag at any given time during a legislative period, if the whole Presidium (i.e. the president and the vice presidents of the Bundestag) is altogether unable to perform its duties.
 With the number of vice presidents growing over time, this became unlikely.

-As the Alterspräsidents opening speech usually draws a certain amount of public attention, the position has recently attracted controversy, when after German Reunification the Party of Democratic Socialism (the successor of the Socialist Unity Party of Germany which had ruled communist East Germany) obtained the position by including aged independents (writer Stefan Heym in 1994, Fred Gebhardt in 1998) in their party lists.
-In 2017, facing the new AfD, the Bundestag changed its rules of procedure to have the member with the longest service in the Bundestag serve as father of the house, rather than the oldest member, especially as the oldest member of the Bundestag at the time, Wilhelm von Gottberg, was a Holocaust denier; however, these changed rules of procedure nonetheless allowed Gregor Gysi of Die Linke (the successor of the PDS, of which he was the founder and inaugural leader) to attain this position.
+As the Alterspräsidents opening speech usually draws a certain amount of public attention, the position has recently attracted controversy, when after German Reunification the far-left Party of Democratic Socialism (the successor of the Socialist Unity Party of Germany which had ruled communist East Germany) obtained the position by including aged independents (writer Stefan Heym in 1994, Fred Gebhardt in 1998) in their party lists.
+In 2017, expecting the oldest representative of next Bundestag to be a member of the far-right AfD, parliament changed its rules of procedure to have the member with the longest service in the Bundestag serve as father of the house, rather than the oldest member.
+These changed rules of procedure nonetheless allowed Gregor Gysi of the far-left party Die Linke (the successor of the PDS) to attain this position.